iTwin/iTwinUI/.changeset/brave-terms-obey.md

 "@itwin/itwinui-react": minor
 ---

-ToggleSwitch: Added new `labelProps` to allow for customization of label element
+ToggleSwitch: Added new `labelProps` to allow for customization of label element.